JensenNick/huawei_solar_pees/README.md

 If you have several tariffs and/or they change from time to time, you might find it beneficial to have a sensor with the calculation of the tariff for sale/export.
 In the *"huawei_solar_pees_input.yaml"* you will find the `sensor.tariff_export` which you can use for this.

 ## 5. Known "bugs"

+#### Inverter model
+I have no documentation about the output of the sensor which is deriving the data about inverter model for the models mentioned below, hence the efficiency calculation may not work.
+It falls back to giving the result without the efficiency correction, so this is not easily detected.

+* Huawei SUN2000 3.68 KTL L1
+* Huawei SUN2000 4.6 KTL L1

+As of now it is assumed that the derived names will be formatted as *"SUN2000-3-68KTL-L1"* and *"SUN2000-4-6KTL-L1"* respectively.
+If you have one of these inverter models please help to identify the naming scheme for these two models.

 #### Utility Meters "jumping"
 See this report (https://github.com/JensenNick/huawei_solar_pees/issues/66)